Marvin Mitchelson: Legal career

 Mitchelson was quoted as saying, "A divorce lawyer is a chameleon with a law book."

+Rape allegations and tax fraud conviction

-He was accused of rape by two women in the early 1990s, but the authorities declined to prosecute.
-However, on April 12, 1993, he was sentenced to 30 months in prison on four counts of felony tax fraud and failure to properly oversee a trust account.
+He was accused of rape by two women in the late 1980s, but the authorities declined to prosecute.

+In 1993, he was convicted and sentenced to 30 months in prison of tax fraud for not paying income tax on his $2 million income.
 In 1994, he was cited for failing to take the professional responsibility exam, had his probation revoked in 1995, and was disciplined in 1996 for failure to provide accountings or return unearned fees in 14 client matters.
-A 1993 conviction for not paying taxes on some $2 million in income resulted in suspension from the Bar, bankruptcy, and eventually two years in jail from 1996 to 1998.
-The case was initiated by a former girlfriend of Mitchelson's and was investigated by IRS Special Agent James Lawrence Wilson.

-He wept on his first day in Lompoc prison, but ultimately found white-collar incarceration stimulating.
-He organized an opera appreciation society, ran the library and helped other prisoners with their appeals.
+Later life and death

 Mitchelson was married to Italian-born actress Marcella Ferri.

 Mitchelson died in a rehabilitation center in Beverly Hills, succumbing to cancer.